GeospatialCentroid/COEnviroScreen/index.md

 This is a landing page for the four repositories associated with the Colorado EnviroScreen project.

-For more information regarding the project please visit the [website](https://cdphe.colorado.gov/enviroscreen) or the application(english or spanish) *links will be added*
+For more information regarding the project please visit the [website](https://cdphe.colorado.gov/enviroscreen) or the application([English](https://teeo-cdphe.shinyapps.io/COEnviroScreen_English/) or [Spanish](https://teeo-cdphe.shinyapps.io/COEnviroScreen_Spanish/))

 ### Data Processing Repository

-This repository contains the code base for generating the quantitive data within the EnviroScreen school.
-A vignette is provided to describe how to run the code locally.
+The [data processing repository](https://github.com/GeospatialCentroid/COEnviroScreen_dataProcessing) contains the code base for generating the quantitive data within the EnviroScreen school.

 ### Data Repository

-This [repository](https://github.com/GeospatialCentroid/Colorado_EnviroScreen_Data) contians the processed input datasets required to run the EnviroScreen data processing code base.
-Not that an US Census API is required and can be obtained [here](https://api.census.gov/data/key_signup.html).
+The [data repository](https://github.com/GeospatialCentroid/COEnviroScreen_dataInputs) contains the processed input datasets required to run the EnviroScreen data processing code base.
+A US Census API key is required and can be obtained [here](https://api.census.gov/data/key_signup.html).

 ### English Shiny Application

-This repository contain the code and data required to run the english version of the Colorado EnviroScreen Shiny application.
+The [English Shiny repository](https://github.com/GeospatialCentroid/COEnviroScreen_English) contains the code and data required to run the English version of the Colorado EnviroScreen Shiny application.

 ### Spanish Shiny Application

-This repository contain the code and data required to run the spanish version of the Colorado EnviroScreen Shiny application.
+The [Spanish Shiny repository](https://github.com/GeospatialCentroid/COEnviroScreen_Spanish) contains the code and data required to run the Spanish version of the Colorado EnviroScreen Shiny application.

 #### Contact
 carverd@colostate.edu